Kampot, Cambodia

 Money Part 2

 Dollars, dollars, everywhere, but you can't spend them all.
 Be careful when accepting large bills, as there are a few counterfeits out there.
-Also be warned: U.S. dollars with even small rips, writing on the bill, or too old will not be accepted anywhere.
+Also be warned: U.S. Dollars with big rips, a lot of writing on the bill, or in really bad condition old will not be accepted anywhere.
 Don't accept it, don't expect other people to accept it.
 Cambodian currency can be torn, taped, or look like it was printed at Angkor Wat 1,000 years before, and it's OK to use.
-There're about 80 ATM machines throughout town, with a $5 and up fee for withdrawals (U.S. Dollars), usually with a $500 limit.
-Banks in Kampot,
+You can find some ATMs around town which pay out U.S. Dollars or Khmer Riel (about 4,000 Riel to the dollar at present).

 Many stores don't have any prices marked on items.
 It is always prudent to ask how much something is, before agreeing to purchase it.
 In some places, especially in the Market, you will be given a price that is several times the normal price.
 It is then up to you to bargain the price down (or walk away.)